 - Asset management

-Peter Palumbo shared that he was passionate about simplifying long-term care and working with clients to explore the options and strategies available, covering more traditional forms of long-term care planning as well as options including a hybrid of life insurance with a long-term care component.
+Peter Palumbo shared that he was passionate about simplifying long-term care and working with clients to explore the options and strategies available in financing long-term care.
+Peter discussed traditional forms of long-term care planning as well as options including a hybrid of life insurance with a long-term care component.
 Peter reflected on the highlights and decision points of each path to LTC insurance coverage.

 As Peter highlighted to our audience, “One of the biggest risks to your retirement or a family member’s retirement can be long-term care and how to pay for it, it can suck up your assets, the expense can be shocking.”